canonical/subiquity/doc/tutorial/intro-to-autoinstall.rst

 When providing autoinstall via cloud-init, the autoinstall config is provided as :external+cloud-init:ref:`user_data_formats-cloud_config`.
 This means we need a :code:`#cloud-config` header.
-The autoinstall directives are placed under a top level :code:`autoinstall` key, like so:
+The autoinstall directives are placed under a top level :code:`autoinstall:` key, like so:

 .. code-block:: yaml